-The Village of Homewood (the "Village") is a suburban municipality serving a population of 19,323 citizens (according to the 2010 U.S. Census).
-The Village is an established community situated approximately 22 miles south of Chicago's "Loop" within close distance to Midway Airport and Gary-Chicago International Airport and near Interstate 394, Interstate 294, Interstate 90-94 and four State and County Roads.
+The Village of Homewood (the "Village") is a suburban municipality serving a population of 19,463 citizens (according to the 2020 U.S. Census).
+The Village is an established community situated approximately 22 miles south of Chicago's "Loop" within close distance to Midway Airport and Gary-Chicago International Airport and near Interstate 80, Illinois Route 394, Interstate 294, Interstate 90-94 and four State and County Roads.
 In this report, the Village proposes a Tax Increment Financing Redevelopment Plan and Project (the "Plan" or "Redevelopment Plan") pursuant to the TIF Act (as such term is hereinafter defined) to enable an area within the Village to overcome a number of redevelopment barriers.
-Kane, McKenna and Associates, Inc. (KMA) has been retained by the Village to assist in the drafting of this Redevelopment Plan.
+Ryan, LLC ("Ryan") has been retained by the Village to assist in the drafting of this Redevelopment Plan.

+The proposed 183rd West TIF Redevelopment Project Area consists of two parcels currently located in the Kedzie Gateway Tax Increment Financing Redevelopment Project Area ("Kedzie Gateway TIF District"), established by the Village of Homewood in 2021 at, and around the intersection of Kedzie Avenue and 183rd Street.
 The intersection of 183rd Street and Kedzie Avenue is considered by the Village to be a key gateway into the Village.
-The Village's 1999 Comprehensive Plan recognizes 183rd Street as "a major east/west entryway into the Village allowing for a southern grand access-way to the Downtown".
-The 1999 plan also notes that regional retail market shifts "will create the need for additional local retail shopping within the Downtown and along 183rd Street".
+The Village's 1999 Comprehensive Plan (the "1999 Comprehensive Plan") recognizes 183rd Street as "a major east/west entryway into the Village allowing for a southern grand access-way to the Downtown".
+The 1999 Comprehensive Plan also notes that regional retail market shifts "will create the need for additional local retail shopping within the Downtown and along 183rd Street".
 Programmed commercial development is recommended as part of the 1999 Comprehensive Plan calling for "expansion of the existing commercial pattern of commercial uses within the northeastern quadrant of 183rd and Kedzie Avenue".
-Proximity of the Kedzie and 183rd Street intersection to the commuter rail station and the existing Downtown TOD TIF District is also important for coordination and planning for integrated uses, infrastructure and continuity.
-The potential to redevelop the area around this significant intersection is an opportunity to enhance thirty-three (33) acres of property located at the gateway described above and to position the area in relation to marketplace trends impacting both retail and auto industry uses.
+Proximity of the Kedzie and 183rd Street intersection to the commuter rail station and the existing Downtown Transit Oriented Development Tax Increment Financing District ("TOD TIF District") is also important for coordination and planning for integrated uses, infrastructure, and continuity.